Computer Requirements

 • Optimum Configuration: This configuration more than meets the school's requirements and has capabilities that will be useful while at medical school.
 If you can afford to purchase a computer with this configuration or better, it should serve your needs throughout medical school.

-The Office of Medical Education Technology is available to answer questions about these recommendations and show you how to configure your laptop computers for connection to the UCSD wireless network.
+The Office of Medical Education Technology is available to answer questions about these recommendations and show you how to configure your laptop computers for connection to the UC San Diego wireless network.

 Apple LAPTOP Configurations